La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

       - definition: By the method/technique of X, Y (where X is the method and Y is the thing done by it).
       - examples:
         - 1:
-          - lojban: Ta'i le cmalu skami mi klama le zarci
-          - translation: By the method of using a small computer, I go to the store. / I go to the store using a small computer.
+          - lojban: ta'i lo nu loi djacu gau di'i carvi le spati kei ri banro
+          - translation: By watering the plant regularly, its growth occurs.
+        - 2:
+          - lojban: ta'i da do pu pu'i limna pa'o le mi'u rirxe
+          - translation: Somehow, you were able to swim across the river.
 - tai:
   - definitions:
     - 1: